Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

 \textbf{Initial Assignment II.} We collect one token from each leaf in $F$ and give one token to each branching node (a node with at least two children) in $F$.

 This assignment is feasible since the number of branching nodes in a forest is at most the number of leaves.
 At the end of this initial assignment, each of the leaves has at least $6+i(\P)$ tokens and branching nodes have at least one tokens from the leaves.
 We now proceed by induction.

-The next lemma completes the proof: if we apply it to the root nodes of the forest $F$, we can see that every member of $\PP$ is assigned 3 tokens and we have a positive amount of surplus tokens left.
+The following lemma completes the proof of Theorem~\ref{thm:frac-value}: if applied it to the root nodes of the forest $F$, we can see that every member of $\PP$ is assigned 3 tokens and we have a positive amount of surplus tokens left.
 This contradicts $|E^*|= |\aP|$.
-The following lemma completes the proof of Theorem~\ref{thm:frac-value}.

-\begin{lemma} Let $\Q$ be any node in $F$.
-Then using the tokens assigned by Initial Assignment I and II, each node in the subtree rooted at $F$ can get three tokens and $\Q$ can be assigned $6+\min\{1,i(\Q)\}$ tokens. \end{lemma} \ifabstract The proof (see Appendix) is by induction.
-The claim is straightforward if $\Q$ has at least two children.
-In the case of a single child $\P$, we must distinguish two cases depending on whether $\Q$ strongly dominates $\P$. \fi
+\begin{lemma} Let $\Q$ be any node in $F$, and let $F'$ denote the subtree rooted at $\Q$.
+The tokens assigned to the nodes of $F'$ by Initial Assignments I and II can be reassigned in such a way that every node in $F'$ receives three tokens and $\Q$ receives at least $6+\min\{1,i(\Q)\}$ tokens. \end{lemma}

 \begin{proof} The proof of the lemma is by induction on the height of the subtree.
 Clearly, the Initial Assignment II ensures that there are at least $6+i(\Q)$ tokens assigned to leaves and hence the base case of the induction holds.